masalinas/doc-docker-nexus/README.md

 - Type: hosted
 - Allow Anonymous: false

 Now we must reopen docker with these new port 5000 for docker.
-So my must destroy nexus and rerun again with this command.
-The last configuration will not be destroy because is saved in a volume:
+So we must destroy nexus and re-run again with this command.
+The last configuration will not be destroyed because is saved in a volume:

 ```
 $ docker run -d -p 8081:8081 -p 5000:5000 --name gsdpi-nexus -e HELM_EXPERIMENTAL_OCI=1 -v nexus-data:/nexus-data sonatype/nexus3